ileafCode/ChronOS_UEFI/README.md

 ## Other libraries used in this project
 - LAI (Lightweight AML interpreter) https://github.com/managarm/lai/tree/master
 - SHMALL (Simple Heap Memory ALLocator) https://github.com/CCareaga/heap_allocator

+## Note
+This is NOT a Unix clone, POSIX clone or anything.
+Im trying to have fun.